k-nakabayashi/circle_css/README.md

 ## Everything is up to you
 Circle CSS **keeps evolving**. there is no end.

-* Anyone can easily do markup and refactor of HTML&CSS.
+* Anyone can easily do markup and refactor of markup.
 * This is close to something like a FrameWork.
 * This has a kind of Markup Patterns, inspired by Bootrap, FLOCSS, BEM, Atomic-Design, Scopded CSS and Object-Oriented Programing.